open-dcs/dactl/README.md

-The current public release is a beta release that is a fork of [dactl](https://github.com/coanda/dactl) and probably won't be in a usable state until the next release.
+The current public release is a beta release that is a fork of [dactl](https://github.com/coanda/dactl) and probably won't be in a usable state until at least the next minor release.
 The libraries include GIR output for use in other languages, the support of which is still a work in progress.

 ### Installation Instructions: